Initiatives on SDGs

 Okuma Machine Tool Technology Institute being established at Nagoya University

-Okuma Corporation and Nagoya University have agreed to establish the Okuma Machine Tool Technology Institute with the aim of promoting research and education in machine tool engineering.
+In April, 2017, Okuma Corporation and Nagoya University have agreed to establish the Okuma Machine Tool Technology Institute with the aim of promoting research and education in machine tool engineering, and it started operations in April, 2020.
 With the establishment of the Okuma Machine Tool Engineering Technology Institute in the city of Nagoya, a global center of manufacturing, Okuma will strengthen basic research on machine tools and help educate engineering students who will have the ability to act globally.

 - Summary of “Okuma Machine Tool Engineering Technology Institute”